 Your business needs and processes should be the primary driver when selecting a new ERP system.
 But you’ll inevitably find a few top contenders that seem to have the functionality you need.
 So, how do you know which is the right one?
 The simple truth is that every solution has pros and cons.
 The key is having the right information about each option so you can make an informed decision.

 Microsoft positions their ERP solution as a scalable product that’s suitable across a wide range of industries and business sizes – from small business stage to enterprise.
 The core message here is that, while you can outgrow other ERP solutions, it’s not possible with Dynamics.
 As they keep building out functionality, Business Central will be a strong solution that can support you for years to come.
 But it's important to keep in mind that Dynamics 365 is broken out into two different products – Business Central for SMEs and Dynamics 365 Enterprise for larger organizations.
-If you outgrew Business Central, you might be able to stay in the Dynamics family, but you’d likely be looking at a re-implementation to move to their Enterprise solution.
+So, if you outgrew Business Central, you might be able to stay in the Dynamics family, but you’d likely be looking at a re-implementation to move to their Enterprise solution.
 It’s worth asking what that transition looks like, just to know your options.

-SAP Business One is truly a scalable solution.
+In our experience, SAP Business One is a scalable solution.
 Many of our customers implement functionality in stages, starting with the highest priority.
 And as their business needs change, they configure other standard functionality to accommodate those new processes.
 It’s an iterative process.
-You may see Microsoft partners suggest that outgrowing SAP Business One also offers flexibility to customize and integrate, so you can extend the life of your solution by expanding functionality in a way that maintains a single source of truth.
-Here again, ask the SAP Business One, we’ve never had a customer outgrow SAP Business One because it couldn’t meet their needs anymore.
-The solution offers flexibility to grow with you.
+SAP Business One also offers flexibility to customize and integrate, so you can extend the life of your solution by expanding functionality in a way that maintains a single source of truth.
+Here again, ask the SAP Business One partner what the lifespan of a typical system looks like and how they’ve supported their customers through major growth.

-Ready to see an SAP Business One demo?
+If you want to learn more about SAP Business One, we can help.
 As one of the top Canadian SAP Business One partners, we're perfectly positioned to help you move forward.
-Connect with one of our ERP experts to get started.